 Homer gets it.

 Wait, what?
 Tell me more!
 How have I have not heard of this?

-Myth #5 Getting liquored and engaging in séances with your besties will give you MS
+MS Myth: Getting liquored and engaging in séances will give you MS

 Every super hero has an origin story, and as the heroine of my own, I’d convinced myself that some cheap red wine and a sketchy book of spells gave me some bad karma when I started experiencing my first MS symptoms one week after Halloween.
 I wish I were making this up, but I believed in the power of my own shoddy witchcraft for at least three years.
 I may be a true Slytherin, but the fact is, Hogwarts isn’t real.

 I wish.
 Then I could give it to my enemies.
 Okay, I’m obviously kidding.
 No, I’m not.

 Someone actually said this to me.
 Turns out pretty people can also get new friends.

 Oh really?
 Tell me more about the holocaust.